CiaranTurpin/Beautifier/README.md

 •HTML Beautification: Automatically formats HTML code, making it more readable and well-structured.

-•CSS Beautification: Improves CSS code readability by applying consistent formatting.
+•CSS Beautification: Automatically formats CSS code, improving readability by applying consistent formatting.

+•JS Beautification: Automatically formats JS code, streamlining syntax and ensuring coding standards for better readability.

 How to Use